 Ans.
 The Minister’s Licence is only valid in Jamaica.

-Ans: A Minister’s Licence may be issued the same day if the request is made by 1 p.m. and all requirements have been met; otherwise, the next business day.
+Ans: A Minister’s Licence may be issued the same day if the request is made by 12 noon and all requirements have been met; otherwise, the next business day.
 However, if either party was granted divorce by the Jamaican Court, processing may take up to 7 business days pending verification from the Supreme Court.

 • A completed Form of Declaration;

-• Valid Picture Identification (Passport, Driver’s Licence or Jamaican National Identification);
+• Valid Picture Identification (Passport, Driver’s Licence or Jamaican National Identification for local residents only)

 • Birth Certificate;